Condition

 30 minutes of each training session

-Stand in a door frame or similar.
-Bring your arm slightly backwards and hold your hand against the door frame.
-Press your arms against the frame so that there is an increasing stretch on the front of your shoulders.
-Hold the stretch for 20 seconds and then move your arm up and down the door frame and repeat the stretch so that different parts of the muscles are stretched.
+Stand in a doorframe or similar.
+Extend your arm slightly behind you and rest your hand against the doorframe.
+Press your arms inwards against the frame so that you feel a gradually increasing stretch across the front of your shoulders.
+Hold the stretch for 20 seconds, then move your arm up and down the door frame and repeat the stretch so that different parts of the muscles are stretched.

 Strength